coder/coder/docs/admin/templates/extending-templates/workspace-tags.md

 most cases, `coder_parameter`s backing `coder_workspace_tags` should be marked as immutable and set only once, during workspace creation.

-We recommend using only the following as inputs for `coder_workspace_tags`:
+You may only specify the following as inputs for `coder_workspace_tags`:

 |                    | Example                                       |
 | :----------------- | :-------------------------------------------- |